logo

 Causes of hardness in drinking water

-So, what are the causes of hard water?
+What are the actual causes behind hard water?

 Water hardness levels